Plastic Bag (2017) – By Me

 My mother raised us on her own.
 My father was rarely around while growing up.
 They separated when I was six years old.
 He would visit once a year to show face, drop off a pair of new sneakers, and gift my mom a few bucks here and there to help with the compras.
 Other than that, it was my mother who took the burden of both parental roles.

 After my freshman year of high school, my mom sold our beat up 1991 Hyundai Sonata and purchased one-way flights to LaGuardia Airport.
 With the rest of the proceeds, she placed a deposit with the moving company that was transporting all our belongings to Queens (five months later, the moving company eventually kept everything after we failed to pay the other half of the deposit at the end of the maximum storage period).
-With no cash on hand and just our flight tickets, there was no turning back.

 We stayed with my uncle’s ex-wife, Yolanda, and her grandson, nephew, and four children in a makeshift three-bedroom, one-bathroom apartment.
 Moving from Miami to Yolanda’s apartment took some time getting used to.
 It was cramped, with eleven of us packed in there, sleeping on anything that looked comfortable enough for a human being.

 It was a tough living situation.
 We had to wake up in the wee hours of the night to use the one bathroom available in the apartment before my cousins woke up.
 Considering there was so many people to feed, we had to ration our food which lead to me losing so much weight that I had to give away all my clothes and shop for smaller sizes.
 However, we couldn’t afford much in the beginning, so I just borrowed some of my cousins’ clothes.